tatsuyafujisaki/android-playground/markdown/navigation.md

+# First ...
+* Refer to [deep-link.md](deep-link.md) for deep linking.
+* Refer to [fragment-manager-fragment-transaction.md](fragment-manager-fragment-transaction.md) for navigations not part of the Navigation component.

 # Up button versus back button
 * Both navigate in reverse-chronological order through the history of where you have been.
 * Both behave identically except: